Baked Oatmeal Cups

 - Spoon the batter into the mufifn pan filling each mold 3/4 of the way full.
 Bake for 25-30 minutes until golden brown on top.

-.
+Use Rolled oats rather than quick oats in this recipe for a chewier texture.
 You can also leave all the oats whole rather than blending half of them into oat flour.

 Don’t overmix the batter.
 Mix just until combined.